Thiel Iradukunda

-Thiel "Thierry" Iradukunda (born 12 July 1999), is a Burundian–Australian professional footballer who plays as a midfielder for National Premier Leagues Victoria club Green Gully.
+Thierry "Thiel" Iradukunda (born 12 July 1999) is a Tanzanian professional footballer who plays as a midfielder for National Premier Leagues Victoria club Green Gully.

 Club career

 Western United

 On 1 September 2019, Iradukunda signed a scholarship contract with Western United for the 2019–20 season.
 He made his professional debut as a second-half substitute in a Round 13 clash against Melbourne City, replacing Dario Jertec in the 54th minute as they went on to lose 3–2.
 Iradukunda was released at the end of the 2019–20 A-League.

+Thierry Iradukunda is the next coming of Ngolo Kante himself, Kante actually ran to the suadi league one he heard about Iradukunda.
+The football world were so afraid of him that they hired a player to injure him before he could reach hios full potential.
+Due to these unfortunate circumstances, Thierry Iradukunda was not able to play at the same level and progress at the level that he was once at.